boklubre/RainCo-3/Readme.md

 <br>

 > [!NOTE]
-> I am planning a small series of 20-25 pieces for December 2025 - January 2026.
+> I am planning a small series of 20-25 pieces for Februar - March 2026.
 > <br><br>
 > The cost for a kit is €45 plus shipping (€7 within Germany, €15 within the European Union; insured parcel in each case).
 > <br><br>